cristianglezm/EvoGarden/Planning.md

         -   **Reproduction**: Implements all three reproduction methods: Asexual Expansion, Proximity Pollination, and Wind Pollination.

     -   **`insectBehavior`**: Governs insect AI and its interaction with flowers.
         -   **Health and Stamina System**: Insects have `health` which decays slowly each tick.
-If health reaches zero, the insect dies and is replaced by a nutrient.
+If health reaches zero, the insect dies and is replaced by a `Corpse` actor.
 Actions like moving and attacking cost `stamina`, while idling regenerates it.
 An insect cannot act if it lacks sufficient stamina.
         -   **Genetic Algorithm-based AI**: Insects no longer target the nearest flower.
 Instead, they use their unique `genome` (an array of weights) to calculate a "desirability score" for all visible flowers based on the flower's stats (health, toxicity, etc.).
 This drives them towards flowers that are evolutionarily advantageous for them.
 A small degree of randomness prevents unnatural swarming.
         -   **Dormancy**: The `processInsectTick` function now checks the `currentTemperature` from the context.
 If it is below a certain threshold (`INSECT_DORMANCY_TEMP`), the function returns immediately, causing the insect to skip its turn and effectively become dormant.
         -   **Toxicity/Healing Interaction**: When an insect lands on a flower, it checks the flower's `toxicityRate`.
 If the rate is negative (healing), the insect's health is restored.
 If the rate is above a positive threshold (toxic/carnivorous), the insect's health is reduced.
 Otherwise, the insect damages the flower as normal, gaining a small amount of health back.